Zweistein000/FTL-Sidegraded/README.md

  - Spool-up time increased by 20% compared to jump drive.
  - Cool-down time increased by 20% compared to jump drive
  - Costs 0 minerals and 0 energy.

-Other changes:
- - All FTL techs except PSI jump drive are reverse-engineerable.
- - Replaced the english localization file to feature the description for Hyperdrive cooldown (I will look into injecting the text rahter than outright replacing the localization file).

 EXPLANATION